NIVANorge/review-of-stressor-linkages-skagerrak-and-kattegat/README.md

 # Review of Stressor Linkages: Skagerrak and Kattegat

-A Shiny app summarising a Web of Science literature review of stressor relationships acting in the Skagerrak, Kattegat, Baltic, and North Seas.
-It renders alluvial stressor -> effect -> endpoint pathways and an interactive map of study locations.
+A Shiny app summarising a Web of Science structured literature review of stressor relationships acting in the Skagerrak, Kattegat, Baltic, and North Seas.
+It renders alluvial stressor -> effect -> endpoint pathways divided into adverse and beneficial impacts alongside an interactive map of study locations.

 Live app: https://gghill.shinyapps.io/Review_Stressors_SkagerrakKattegat/